A colorless solution suddenly turns deep blue!

-The dark blue coloring of the resulting solution appears due to the formation of a starch-iodine complex, which has an intense blue color.
-To make this complex form, three substances have to meet with one another: an iodide ion I-, molecular iodine I2, and starch.
-Iodine ions interact with molecular iodine, yielding complicated triiodide ions I3-.
-These ions are more soluble in water than iodine is, so they easily bind to starch and yield the final blue product.
+The dark blue coloring of the resulting solution appears due to the formation of an intensely blue starch-iodine complex.
+To form this complex, three substances have to meet with one another: an iodide ion I–, molecular iodine I2, and starch.
+Iodine ions interact with molecular iodine, yielding complicated triiodide ions I3–.
+These ions are more soluble in water than iodine, so they easily bind to starch and yield the final blue product.

 What is starch?

 Starch is a polymer – a substance with very large and branchy molecules.
 It has a very complicated spatial structure and is often of vegetable origin – starch can be found in rice, potatoes, and corn.
 Plants use this substance as an emergency nutrient source.
 Chemically, starch molecules consist of glucose fragments, making starch a polymeric carbohydrate.

 The interaction between starch molecules and triiodide ions is a qualitative reaction testing for the presence of starch.
 Thus, if you apply a solution containing I3– ions to a potato, you will see the same blue coloring, as potatoes are rich in starch.

 What do we need the hydrogen peroxide for?